 The Public Engagement funding stream will be cornerstone of this work.
 Through it, we will seek to appoint a number of media professionals, academics, and others experienced in public engagement activities to communicate research data and findings in more precise and/or innovative ways and to wide audiences, and to work with researchers to ensure that they are aware of the questions and interests that matter to wider publics.
 This funding stream will therefore provide funding to support public engagement activities, as well as opportunities for media professionals, curators, and others involved in this work to engage with academic researchers in their work.

-We expect to launch this funding stream in summer 2017, with funding application deadlines in the autumn.
+We expect to launch this funding stream in October 2017.